Back to Blog

 What happens if my tool’s schema changes after agents have been trained on it?

-Tool schemas are discovered at runtime, not cached.
-When an agent visits your page, it reads the current schema.
-If you add a required parameter, agents will be prompted to supply it.
-If you rename a tool, agents that have cached the old name will fall back to DOM-based interaction until they re-discover the page.
-Treat schema changes with the same care as breaking API changes: add optional parameters first, communicate changes, and deprecate old tool names gradually if possible.
+WebMCP tools are discovered at runtime when the agent visits the page; agent-side caching policies vary by implementation.
+When an agent reads the current schema and you have added a required parameter, agents will typically be prompted to supply it.
+If you rename a tool, agents that hold the old name (cached or in conversation context) will fall back to DOM-based interaction until they re-discover the page.
+Treat schema changes with the same care as breaking API changes: add optional parameters first, communicate changes, and deprecate old tool names gradually where possible.

 Is there a maximum number of tools I can register per page?

 The WebMCP spec does not define a hard limit, but practical limits apply.
 The agent reads all registered tool names and descriptions to select the right one.
-More than 20–30 tools on a single page increases selection ambiguity and can reduce reliability.
+As a practical heuristic, more than 20–30 tools on a single page tends to increase selection ambiguity and can reduce reliability.
 If you have many tools, register only those relevant to the current page context, not the full product surface.

 Key Takeaways

-additionalProperties: falseprevents agents from inventing parametersreadOnlyHint: trueonly on tools with zero state mutation — misusing it bypasses user confirmation- Always wrap
+• readOnlyHint: true only on tools with zero state mutation — misusing it bypasses user confirmation

 References and Sources